 In its yearly rankings, College Factual analyzes over 2,000 colleges and universities to determine which ones are the best in a variety of categories, such as overall value, quality, diversity, which schools are the best for each major, and much more.

-Molloy is ranked #238 out of 1,715 schools in the nation for overall quality on College Factual's 2021 Best Colleges list.
+College Factual ranked Molloy as #269 out of 2,576 colleges and universities in the country on its 2022 Best Colleges list.
 This puts it in the top 15% of all schools in the nation.